 While some providers don’t offer plans solely catered to seniors, most do offer low-cost options that are kind to your wallet.
 Here is a list of the top 10 internet providers in the U.S. with cheap internet plans.

 Cox Internet Starter 10 Plan at $29.99/mo.*

-This starter package from Cox is priced at a low $29.99/mo. for budget shoppers and low internet usage alike.
+This starter package from Cox internet is priced at a low $29.99/mo. for budget shoppers and low internet usage alike.
 With speeds up to 10 Mbps, this plan can easily support light web browsing and email checks.